Also known as: prone leg raise, prone hip extension, glute leg raise, back leg raise, arch raises

 How to Do Arch Leg Raise

-1. Assume prone position: Lie face down with head neutral, hands under forehead or resting on the floor, legs together and toes pointed backward.
+- Assume prone position: Lie prone on the floor with head neutral, hands under forehead or by temples, legs together and toes pointed backward.

-5. Lower with control: Lower legs slowly back to the floor, maintaining tension and spinal neutrality; rest briefly and repeat for desired repetitions.
+- Lower with control: Lower legs slowly with control until touching the floor, maintaining core engagement and spine neutrality - repeat for desired repetitions.

 Muscle Groups